iamtreetop/Slaw/README.md

 Slaw, which stands for Searchable Logs of All Workouts, will be accompanied by a web application which lets users join and create channels, todos, events, and communicate via a live chat with members of their channels!

 We will need to:
-* Make a web/mobile application that allows users to create and join channels to communicate with others in the community
+* Make a web application that allows users to create and join channels to communicate with others in the community
-* Build a database to store users, channels, events, and todo items.
+* Build a database to store users, channels, events, and event checklist.
-* Allow users to create events/todo workouts and communicate with their channel or join public channel
+* Allow users to create events/event checklist and communicate with their channel or join other channels
-* Implement Google Maps API and EventsBrite API to display events happening close to their geolocation and join the public even channels
+* Implement Google Maps API and Active API to display events happening close to a searched location and create the event within a channel
+* Implement real-time chat utilizing Socket.io

 ## Functionality & MVP